CallumSmith1/Technical-Test/README.md

 2. Validate that the expected 200 response code is returned

 ### Step 4 - Export your work:
-1. Export the Postman Collection/Tests that you created in steps 1-3 by selecting the ellipse icon '...' and choosing the export option
+1. Export the postman/tests that you created in steps 1-3 by selecting the ellipse icon '...' and choosing the export option
 2. Save the exported collection in a folder alongside any work from Section B.

 *Hint: If you are stuck with the syntax for the requests, validation, or for saving the 'id' etc., the Postman official website, the API documentation, and Stack Overflow can provide a wealth of information.*